rsyslog/rsyslog/source/configuration/droppriv.rst

 Please note that due to POSIX standards, rsyslogd always needs to start up as root if there is a listener who must bind to a network port below 1024.
-For example, the UDP listener usually needs to listen to 514 and as such rsyslogd needs to start up as root.
+For example, the UDP listener usually needs to listen to 514 and therefore rsyslogd needs to start up as root.

 If you do not need this functionality, you can start rsyslog directly as an ordinary user.
 That is probably the safest way of operations.